todogroup/ospology/README.md

 The OSPO newsletter ships once a month on the last Tuesday of the month.
 Please consider [subscribing to the newsletter](https://www.getrevue.co/profile/osponews).

-Contribute to the monthly newsletter by submitting a (pull request)[https://github.com/todogroup/ospology/compare].
+Contribute to the monthly newsletter by submitting a [pull request](https://github.com/todogroup/ospology/compare).
 Please review the [contribution guide](https://github.com/todogroup/ospology/tree/main/newsletter#how-to-contribute-to-osponews).

 ### 🗺 OSPO Mind Map